 Timothy Barron counsels and advises his clients on intellectual property and antitrust disputes.
 Businesses seek his help with complex patent and antitrust matters involving technologies as diverse as pharmaceuticals, surgical patches, contact lenses, medical products, food processing machinery, mechanical devices, chemical processes, computer software, networking equipment and other electronic devices.

 Mr. Barron has extensive experience in major patent infringement trials and arbitrations, and at Markman, summary judgment and injunction hearings.
-He recently obtained a complete defense verdict for the world’s leading manufacturer of contact lenses in a major patent infringement jury trial involving the company’s best-selling product.
-He also successfully obtained the dismissal of a patent suit in the Eastern District of Texas involving fibrin sealant patches used in surgery.
+He recently obtained a Federal Circuit affirmance of a complete defense verdict for the world’s leading manufacturer of contact lenses in a major patent infringement jury trial involving the company’s best-selling product.
+He also recently prevailed in an Inter Partes Review, in which the US Patent Office invalidated a patent asserted against his client in District Court litigation.
+He successfully obtained the dismissal of a patent suit in the Eastern District of Texas involving fibrin sealant patches used in surgery.
 Mr. Barron also represents his clients in antitrust actions involving patent or other intellectual property issues.

 Mr. Barron is a partner in the firm's Litigation Department and a member of the Patent Litigation and Counseling Practice.
 He serves the firm as a member of the International and Opinion Letter Committees as well as the Associate Development and Evaluation Committee.
 Prior to law school, he worked as an engineer at a leading manufacturer of equipment for the industrial air handling market, obtaining comprehensive experience in product development, industrial design and systems testing.